ipaintcode/FigmaVars/README.md

 REACT_APP_FIGMA_TOKEN=your_figma_api_token_here
 ```

-Ensure you have .env in your .gitignore file to keep your token secure.
+Please ensure you have .env in your .gitignore file to secure your token.

 ## Basic Usage